David Neal (British Army officer): Independent Chief Inspector of Borders and Immigration (ICIBI)

 Later that month, OpenDemocracy reported that Neal's appointment would not be extended after his 3-year contract ended in March 2024 and that he had been 'sacked' for being excessively critical of the Home Office in reports dated from February 2022.
 These reports were accessed through Freedom of Information requests.

 Neal was dismissed from his position on 20 February 2024 after a dispute with the Home Office over the release of information relating to the alleged lack of security over flights landing at London City Airport.

 In February 2024 Neal submitted written evidence to the Home Affairs Committee, outlining 10 areas that he viewed necessary to make the ICIBI more effective.
 These included the introduction of cross Whitehall inspection powers, access to Home Office commercial contracts and increased powers to publish the ICIBI's reports.

 On 4 March 2025, an urgent question was placed in the House of Commons by the Chair of the Home Affairs Select Committee, Dame Diana Johnson MP, asking the Secretary of State for the Home Office to make a statement on the publication of 13 reports by the former ICIBI and how the inspectorate will now operate in the absence of a chief inspector or deputy?
 Neal was criticised by Tom Pursglove the Minister responding to the urgent question, but praised by Chi Onwurah as a "diligent and dogged public servant" and a "incredibly impressive, robust, informed, all over the detail and entirely independent".

+His name was mentioned in The Times on 21 March 2026, as a "good candidate" to replace Martin Hewitt, as the Border Security Commander.